-Another strategy that is only possible with a retained lawyer is to negotiate and coordinate with the probation officer or probation supervisor to provide helpful information, to negotiate a favorable recommendation, to discuss a reduction in the probation violation allegations, or to seek a dismissal of the violation prior to the probation violation hearing.
+Another strategy, that is only possible with a retained lawyer, is to negotiate and coordinate with the probation officer or probation supervisor to provide helpful information, to negotiate a favorable recommendation, to discuss a reduction in the probation violation allegations, or to seek a dismissal of the violation before the probation violation hearing.

 An experienced Violation of Probation Defense Attorney can help you.

 Over several decades of providing top quality criminal defense, we have taken time to carefully study the judges and probation officers throughout Michigan to learn what factors are consistently most persuasive with each individual jurist and what factors the judges find most damaging.
-We can fully customize the defense for each particular client to maximize his chances of success based on the individual proclivities of the assigned individual judge.
+We can fully customize the defense for each particular client to maximize his chances of success based on the individual proclivities of the assigned judge.
 In some cases, we can try to get the violation dismissed, and in others, we can fight for an acquittal at a violation of probation hearing.
-If there is no reasonable alternative to a conviction, we can work with the judge, probation and the prosecutor to fashion a sentence that is as lenient as possible.
+If there is no reasonable alternative to a conviction, we can work with the judge, probation, and the prosecutor to fashion a sentence that is as lenient as possible.

 Call Us Today to Avoid Jail or Prison for Violation of Probation

 We are always happy to consult with anyone who is facing a violation of probation anywhere in Michigan.
 If there is a way to help someone, and there almost always is, we will find it.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.